 The beauty of premium leather is in its ability to evolve.

-It’s important to note that Poppy Barley products are NOT pre-treated.
-Before wearing your footwear outdoors for the first time, you must use a water resistant spray to help prevent water damage.
+Before wearing your footwear outdoors for the first time, we recommend spraying them with a protectant spray to help prevent water damage.
 While this will protect against the elements, it does not make the shoes waterproof.
 Leather is a natural and porous material, and should never be worn in excessive rain, slush, or snow.